ARCHIVES

 convex-on-concave-rule

 Let’s visualize the “convex on concave” rule of joint arthrokinematics.
 First, grab a ball or a balled up piece of paper.
 Then roll the ball along your palm, starting at the base of your palm and moving up toward your fingertips.
 There will be a point at which the ball will roll out of your hand.
 This is exactly what happens in the joints too.
 However, instead of the ball rolling out of the joint and dislocating, there is a counter-motion to restrict excessive motion (hopefully).
 This counter-motion is known as a glide (AKA a slide).
+During these movements, compression occurs at the joint surfaces, helping to maintain joint congruence and stability.

 Now glide the ball back towards the palm of your hand (in the opposite direction from which you rolled it).
 This is what occurs when any convex joint surface moves on a concave joint surface.
 According to the “convex on concave” rule, the roll and glide occur in OPPOSITE directions.